 For giving manufacturing workers a leg up

-For providing the data that can help cut pollution and emissions
+Provides data that can help cut pollution and emissions.

 For recognizing that cultural translation is as important as the linguistic kind

 When Elisabete Miranda immigrated to the United States from Brazil in 1994, she learned how a life's experience can get lost in translation.
 In Brazil, she'd been a respected serial entrepreneur and vice president of her local chamber of commerce.
 In the U.S., she felt like one more Latin American woman who didn't speak the language.
 "When you move to another country, it's like you become a stupid person," she says with a laugh, recalling her first days in the States.
 "You have to suck it up and do what you need to do."

 What Miranda needed to do, she believed, wasn't just to learn English, but also to turn translation into a business.
 She teamed up with her sister-in-law, Edna Ditaranto, a professional translator, who at the time was doing freelance work translating Portuguese for American companies.
 Miranda started out at the company first serving as a proofreader for Ditaranto's work, then as her bookkeeper--and eventually, as Miranda applied more of her hard-won business acumen to her in-law's business, as the little company's CEO.